| Comparative

 Burkina Faso.
 NGOs are also included through the platform they have established

+for education.
 The PTF have formed

 working groups that have been all involved in the process of the ten year